emerose/pbkdf2-ruby/README.markdown

     * A symbol, like `:sha256`, that, when converted to a string, meets the rules for strings above.

+  If not specified, SHA-256 will be used.
+(Note that other implementations may default to SHA-1.)

 * **`key_length`**: The length, in bytes, of the key you wish to generate.

   By default, the key generated will be equal in length to the hash output